-Today is the birthday of James W. Kenney (January 2, 1845-).
+Today is the birthday of James W. Kenney (January 2, 1845-?).
 He was born in Ireland, but followed his older brother to Boston when he was eighteen, in 1863.
 He was involved in starting and running several different breweries in Boston over the span of his life, starting with the Armory Brewery in 1877.
 Then he opened the Park Brewery, the Union Brewing Co. and finally was involved in the American Brewing Co., plus he bought the Rockland Brewery at one point.
 It also seems like he was involved in the Kenney & Ballou Brewery, but I wasn’t able to confirm that one.
-Suffice it to say, he was an busy, industrious person, involved in a lot of Boston breweries.
+Suffice it to say, he was a busy, industrious person, involved in a lot of Boston breweries.

 Here’s a short biography from “Important Men of 1913”

 Kenney, James W., born near Derry, Ireland, Jan.
 2, 1845, and educated in the national schools of his native land.
 Came to Boston, 1863, and was placed in charge of a large grocery conducted by his brother.
 Became master brewer in a large brewery.
 In 1877 started Amory Brewery; 1881 Park Brewery; 1893 organized Union Brewing Co.
 Was mainly instrumental in organizing the American Brewing Co.; member of directors’ board two years.
 Large owner and operator in real estate, with interests in railroads, gas companies, banks, newspapers, etc. President, director and vice-president of Federal Trust Co.; director Mass.
 Bonding and Insurance Co. and Fauntleroy Hall Association of Roxbury; member of American Irish Historical Society and of numerous social and benevolent organizations.
 Married, April 24, 1876, Ellen Frances Rorke, of Roxbury.
 Residence: 234 Seaver St., Roxbury, Mass.